HazemAbdesamed/bike-points/README.md

 The postgres container has been customized to automate table creation during startup.
 The [entrypoint.sh](/postgres/config/entrypoint.sh) file executes scripts inside */docker-entrypoint-initdb.d/* that create users, databases, tables, indexes, and materialized views if they don't exist.

 ### Cassandra Container Setup
-[/cassansra/scripts/init.cql](/cassandra/scripts/init.cql) is mounted on [/docker-entrypoint-initdb.d/](/docker-entrypoint-initdb.d/) in order to create the keyspace and table if they don't exist.
+[/cassandra/scripts/init.cql](/cassandra/scripts/init.cql) is mounted on [/docker-entrypoint-initdb.d/](/docker-entrypoint-initdb.d/) in order to create the keyspace and table if they don't exist.

 # Unified Layer
 Trino serves as the query engine that unifies access to both the near-real-time and historical data layers.

 ## Trino Container Setup
 The trino container has been configured to connect to both the postgres historical data table and the Cassandra metrics table by preparing the necessary properties files.
 The two files **[postgres.properties](/dashboard/config/postgres.properties)** and **[postgres.properties](/dashboard/config/cassandra.properties)** contain information about the connection properties such as credentials, host names and ports, and table names.
 These files are placed inisde the */etc/trino/catalog* directory inside the container.
+Also, a configuration is set to set the maximum number of concurrent queries that Trino can run to 4 in the [config.properties](/dashboard/config/config.properties) file.

 # Dashboard
 Trino tables are connected to the Superset dashboard, which provides a visual interface for data exploration.
 The dashboard is designed to showcase insights from both the near-real-time metrics and historical data.